RafaelAmauri/RafaelAmauri/README.md

 #### * [Kernel Updater](https://github.com/RafaelAmauri/Kernel-Updater)

-Kernel Updater is a project that automatically downloads, compiles and installs any version of the Linux kernel.
-It was made as a way for me to learn basic bash scripting.
+**Kernel Updater** is a script that automatically downloads, compiles, and installs any version of the Linux kernel.
+I built this project as a way to learn the basics of Bash scripting.